opendevshop/devshop/README.txt

 where and when to run these tasks.
 DevShop is NOT aware of which site is live, staging, testing, or development.
 Use these commands with caution.

+@TODO: More constrained tasks are being created as tasks on projects.

 All tasks have specific permissions, so you can grant roles individual tasks.

 1. Pull Code | drush @alias provision-devshop-pull | drush @alias pdp This task pulls your code, runs new updates, reverts features, and clears caches.
 It can be used as a Deployment task, for test sites

   - Git Pull the code for your site's platform.
   - Then, all optionally:
     - Run update.php.